 PPC Core Contact

 The Biomolecular Structure Core (BSC) has two locations that serve the scientific community: the BSC-Norman facility is also known as the Macromolecular Crystallography Laboratory (MCL), located in the Department of Chemistry and Biochemistry of the University of Oklahoma, while the BSC-OKC facility is also known as the Laboratory for Biomolecular Structure and Function (LBSF), located in the Biomedical Research Center Building of the OU Health Sciences Center.
 These facilities offer complementary services that include resources for crystallization, X-ray diffraction, and structure determination of macromolecular molecules as well as access to data collection at synchrotron radiation laboratories.

 Biomolecular Structure Core - Norman

 The BSC-Norman facility, also known as the Macromolecular Crystallography Laboratory (MCL), is located in the Department of Chemistry and Biochemistry at the University of Oklahoma - Norman Research Campus.
 The lab provides the necessary resources for structure determination of macromolecules.
 Services range from conducting initial crystallization trials to single crystal X-ray diffraction and structure determination of macromolecular molecules (proteins and nucleic acids).
-The facility has available a Mosquito crystallization robot and automated imaging system as well as a Scorpion liquid handler for crystallization screen transfers.
+The facility has available a Mosquito crystallization robot and automated Rock Imager 1000 imaging system as well as a Scorpion liquid handler for crystallization screen transfers.
 Furthermore, a Pilatus hybrid pixel detector allows for shutterless data collection.
 The BSC-Norman also has a Leica GP2 cryo plunger and has started facilitating basic sample preparation for cryoEM services.